Last updated on

 Far more impressive, to me at least, were the two notable churches in the near vicinity.
 We first visited gothic Court Church (Hofkirche), built as a memorial to Emperor Maximilian I and containing the tomb of Andreas Hofer, a local hero.
 The church is elegant, with a key feature being the large cenotaph of Maximilian at the center and rows of statues leading up to it.

-The church has an entrance fee of €5 (children free), so Emily opted to stay outside while I took the kids in.
+The church has an entrance fee of €5 (covered by Innsbruck Card, children free), so Emily opted to stay outside while I took the kids in.
 Their favorite part was an internal courtyard we had to walk past which was covered in snow and gave them a chance to run around for a while.

 Nearby, the Cathedral of Saint James (Innsbruck Cathedral) is the better known of the two, and is an absolute must-see when in Innsbruck.
 The 18th-century Roman Catholic cathedral has a mesmerizingly detailed baroque interior; be prepared to spend some time with your head up.